 It’s also very important to remember what lecture notes are not meant for, which is writing down every last word the lecturer says!
 More on this below.

-Effective note taking
+Effective note taking (plus an example)

 You will quickly notice that everyone has their own unique way of taking lecture notes.
 However, some ways are far more effective and useful than others.